 Even with sites like these, the original method of thrifting aka rummaging through racks of closets past is still a tried and true way to find some unique fashion items at a really good price.
 If you prefer to rummage from the comfort of your own home, you can check out Poshmark to shop the closets of the world’s fashion lovers to score a good deal.

-The beautiful thing about designer fashion is that it usually goes on sale.
+The beautiful thing about designer fashion is that it usually goes on sale, making sales one of the easiest ways to find luxury items when you’re on a budget.
 Unless it’s a staple in a designer’s core collection (for example, you probably won’t ever find the Luna Top from Staud on sale in a neutral color) or a hot ticket item that sells out quickly, you can usually find most items on sale at some point.
 To make sure you’re first in the digital line for the Friends & Family sales of your favorite luxury e-tailers, make sure you’re signed up for their email lists.

 Another way to get alerts for when your luxury wishlist items go on sale is by installing shopping extensions to your internet browser and saving each item to your list.
 I love using Shop Tagr because I just click a little blue button in the Safari browser to save my items to my custom categorized lists to be notified when anything goes on sale.